 - Repeat visitor rate and,

 - On ecommerce sites, each 1 second drop increases revenue by 10%

 WP Core Web Vitals Page Load Speed Costs:

-This represents 5 plus hours of work, and includes:
+For the “average” website, This represents approximately 4 hours of work, and includes:

 - Image optimisation